San7o/hive-operator/docs/DESIGN.md

 There may be multiple operating systems so we need to load one eBPF program for each one of them.
-We need to access inode numbers of files inside containers that are only accessible inside a kubernetes kubelet, pods (briefly, the applications in the cluster if form of contaienrs) can be scheduled in any kubelet.
+We need to access inode numbers of files inside containers that are only accessible inside a kubernetes kubelet, pods (that is, the applications in the cluster in form of contaienrs) can be scheduled in any kubelet.
 All of this needs to be handled carefully and greately increases the complexity of the design.